rkrishn7/kiwi/doc/CONFIGURATION.md

 sources:
   - type: kafka

+    # The source ID for this counter source.
+The source ID is used as a unique identifier, thus must be
+    # distinct from other source IDs, regardless of type.
+    #
+    ## Optional (defaults to `topic`)
+    id: my-kafka-source

     # The topic name for this Kafka source.
 The source ID defaults to the topic name.
     #
     ## Required
     topic: 'my-topic'

   - type: counter

     # The source ID for this counter source.
 The source ID is used as a unique identifier, thus must be
     # distinct from other source IDs, regardless of type.
     #
     ## Required
     id: counter1

     # The interval at which the counter source emits events
     #
     ## Required